ionicthemes/ionic6-starter-app/README.md

 # Need help?
-Post and issue and we will answer it ASAP.
+[Post an issue](https://github.com/ionicthemes/ionic5-starter-app/issues/new) and we will answer it ASAP.